Building Permit & Permit Automation FAQs

 No. Professional directory access is not included in Pro plans.
 Professionals can subscribe to Enhanced Profile plans separately to claim and enhance their listing within the Zermit network.

 Yes.
-Unused permits under Pro subscription plans roll over to the following billing cycle, allowing professionals additional flexibility in managing fluctuating project volume.
+Unused permits under Pro subscription plan roll over to the following billing cycle, allowing professionals additional flexibility in managing fluctuating project volume.
 This helps ensure you maximize the value of your monthly plan without losing unused submissions.